NIAS Alumni Stay

 The Chair of the NIAS Fellows Association and Director of NIAS select which applications for an Alumni Stay will be granted based on the quality of the proposal.
 Diversity among applicants in terms of disciplines, gender and seniority will also be taken into account when allocating places.

-Applicants are informed of the outcome at the beginning of February.
+Applicants are informed of the outcome in February.

-NIAS has reserved ten places to accommodate NIAS Alumni Summer Guests in 2019.
-Please submit your application by the deadline 15 January.
-The selection and allocation of places will be completed by the 15 February, after which reserved places will be released.
+NIAS has reserved 12 places to accommodate NIAS Alumni Summer Guests in 2020.
+Please submit your application by the deadline of 15 February.
+The selection and allocation of places will be completed by the end of February, after which reserved places will be released.
 So if you missed the submission deadline you could see if there are any slots still available – contact us.

-In special circumstances it may be possible to apply for a consecutive period of six weeks starting Monday 8 July (until 16 August) only.
+In special circumstances it may be possible to apply for a consecutive period of six weeks starting Monday 6 July (until 14 August).

 - The NIAS Alumni Stay costs 978 euro per person for a 3-week stay.
+It costs 652 euro per person for a 2-week stay.
 This fee covers the costs of electricity, water, taxes, cleaning costs and extra staff.

 - All individual and group members are required to sign the NIAS Alumni Stay Agreement and pay a deposit of 750 euros at least four weeks before the start date of their stay.
 On departure, all NIAS Alumni Summer Guests will receive an invoice to cover any remaining costs (or damages) which will be deducted from the deposit.

 Please note that being a NIAS Alumni Summer Guest will be a different experience to being a NIAS Fellow.
 NIAS will not be able to provide the same level of service and support during the summer.
+Also, there is often renovation work scheduled in the Fellows House during the summer months.
 So we ask for your understanding and that you will be prepared to find your own way.
-This summer activity will be a trial and you, as our first NIAS Alumni Summer Guests, are pioneers so the NFA Board and NIAS are excited to find out if this turns out to be a winning formula.